akashdktyagi/patient-springboot-reference-api/README.md

     * I have also modified, the server name in the test to point to http://localhost:9096
     * And now when I ran my test, the result was better than before; i.e. I am able to get a valid reply from the api i.e. status 200.
     * But I know this is not correct and I need to implement more things, i.e Model class, DB connections, Service Class etc. All that we will do in next step.

+* Checkout Branch: ```5_impl_model_service_repo```
+  * Now we are really focused on developing our API.
+  * You need four basic things, to create crud api.
+Controller, Service, Repository and lastly an DB instance.
+  * I will create the Model class first, so that I could map the data sent from the caller.
+  * Then I will create a service class, this service class will have logic to read the data and call the repository method.
+  * Finally, I will use a JPA Interface for DB operations.
+This I will call as repository.
+For this all I need to do is to create an interface and extend it with another interface called as JpaRepository.
+Spring boot is built on top of Spring and it has all the usefull features of the Spring including the DB persitance impl.
+This interface contains all the usefull DB operations, so that yop do not have to write any queries and these queries are automatically generated for you on the fly.
+However, it also provides you ways to write your own custom queries.
+But all te basic db operations, like select, insert etc are actually covered.
+    * JpaRepository is a JPA (Java Persistence API) specific extension of Repository.
+    * It contains the full API of CrudRepository and PagingAndSortingRepository.
+    * T: Domain type that repository manages (Generally the Entity/Model class name)
+    * ID: Type of the id of the entity that repository manages (Generally the wrapper class of your @Id that is created inside the Entity/Model class)
+    * You can run the API manually and run the curl command to see the effect.
+    * ```curl --request POST --url http://localhost:9096/patient --header 'content-type: application/json' --data '{"name":"akash"}'```